Adamant-im/ETH-transactions-storage/README.md

 DB_NAME=index ETH_URL=http://127.0.0.1:8545 START_BLOCK=14600000 LOG_FILE=/home/api_user/ETH-transactions-storage/ethsync.log python3 /home/api_user/ETH-transactions-storage/ethsync.py
 ```

-We recommend to run Indexer script `ethsync.py` as a background service to make sure it will be restarted in case of failure.
+We recommend running the Indexer script `ethsync.py` as a background service to ensure it will be restarted in case of failure.
 See `ethsync.service` as an example.
 Copy it to /lib/systemd/system/ethsync.service, update according to your settings, then register a service:

 ```
 systemctl start ethsync.service
 systemctl enable ethsync.service
 ```

-Note, indexing takes time.
-To check indexing process, get the last indexed block:
+Note, that indexing takes time.
+To check the indexing process, get the last indexed block:

 ```
 psql -d index -c 'SELECT MAX(block) FROM ethtxs;'
 ```

-And compare to Ethereum node's best block.
+And compare it to the Ethereum node's best block.

 ### Troubleshooting

-To test connection from script, set a connection line in `ethtest.py`, and run it.
-In case of success, it will print current Ethereum's last block.
+To test the connection from the script, set a connection line in `ethtest.py`, and run it.
+In case of success, it will print the current Ethereum's last block.

 To test a connection to a Postgres database `index`, run `pgtest.py`.

 ### Transaction API with Postgrest

 [Install and configure](https://postgrest.org/en/stable/install.html) Postgrest.
-Here is an example to run API for user `api_user` connected to `index` database on 3000 port:
+Here is an example of running API for user `api_user` connected to `index` database on the 3000 port:

 ```
 db-uri = "postgres://api_user@/index"